AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

    You can create gift cards with fixed pricing, open amount pricing, or both.

+   >[!NOTE]
+   >
+   >Gift Card product does not have its own price in the Catalog.
+Gift card price is derived from the selected gift card amount during the purchase.

    ![Gift Card Amounts](./assets/product-create-gift-card-amounts.png){width="600" zoomable="yes"}

 ### Step 4: Complete the basic settings